douglaz/psl/Releasing-a-New-Stable-Version.md

 This will advance the master branch.
 If, however, the master branch is not upstream, **TODO: WRITE THIS AND TEST IT**

-## Deleting the working branch
+## Deleting a working branch

-There should now be a working branch with the name "x.y.z-SNAPSHOT" pointing to the same commit as the tag "x.y.z" (and possibly the master branch).
-The working branch should be deleted (which deletes the branch name, not the commit itself).
+There might now be a working branch pointing to the same commit as the tag "x.y.z" (and possibly the master branch).
+If the working branch is not the develop branch, it should probably be deleted (which deletes the branch name, not the commit itself).
+Don't delete the develop branch!
+Substituting the branch name for BRANCH, run the following commands:

 ```
->> git branch -d x.y.z-SNAPSHOT
+>> git branch -d BRANCH
->> git push origin :x.y.z-SNAPSHOT
+>> git push origin :BRANCH
 ```

 # Deploy New Stable Version